Cutting Guide

 Next Steps

-can make double-sided cards, use different paper sizes, cut various card sizes, and more!
+As mentioned previously, the create_pdf.py script offers many configuration options. create_pdf.py can make double-sided cards, use different paper sizes, cut various card sizes, and more!

-Thanks for reading and have fun cutting cards!
+Thanks and have fun cutting cards!